MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/sprintf-sprintf-l-swprintf-swprintf-l-swprintf-l.md

 **`swprintf`** conforms to the ISO C Standard, which requires the second parameter, *`count`*, of type **`size_t`**.
 To force the old nonstandard behavior, define **`_CRT_NON_CONFORMING_SWPRINTFS`**.
 In a future version, the old behavior may be removed, so code should be changed to use the new conformant behavior.

 In C++, these functions have template overloads that invoke the newer, secure counterparts of these functions.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |`TCHAR.H` routine|`_UNICODE` & `_MBCS` not defined|`_MBCS` defined|`_UNICODE` defined|
 |---------------------|------------------------------------|--------------------|-----------------------|